Article 9 of the Japanese Constitution:

-Few people realize that for over half a century, since the end of World War II, primarily because of just 73 words in Japan's Constitution, no person outside of Japan has been killed by Japanese soldiers.
+Few people realize that for three-quarters-of-a-century, since the end of World War II, primarily because of just these 73 words in Japan's Constitution, no person outside of Japan has been killed by Japanese soldiers.

-Learning from the disastrous experiences of two world wars, the victors and the vanquished created new principles for international peace and justice, and gave them a home in Japan's Constitution.
-These principles were embodied in Article 9.
+Learning from the disasterous experiences of two world wars, the victors and the vanquished created new principles for international peace and justice, and gave them a home in Japan's Constitution.
+These principles were embodied in Article 9 in 1946.

 Those of us in The Article 9 Society believe that the principles of Article 9 can be effective in deterring war, and that Article 9 might well be a new model for all nations for the 21st Century and beyond.